 Say: This game helps a child learn how to self-regulate, self-soothe, and develop patience and the ability to wait.
-When a child has patience and self-regulation, he/she is able to stay calm.
+When children have patience and self-regulation, they are able to stay calm.

-- 1. Use something round and red for "stop" and something round and green for "go."
+- I. Use something round and red, like a tomato, for "stop" and something green for "go."
 You could use fruits or vegetables; you could use a tomato for stop and an avocado for go.
 Tell your child and show how if you hold up the green thing, the child can go or move around.
 If you hold up the red thing, the child must stop.
-Try it several times and see how your child can control his or her movement. - 2.
-You and the child can play "stop and go" as you take turns holding up the color-when the green shows, the other person can walk or run forward until the red is held up.
+Try it several times and see how your child can control their movement. - 2.
+You and the child can play "Stop and Go" as you take turns holding up the color-when the green shows, the other person can walk or run forward until the red is held up.
 Then they have to stop.
 This helps children develop self-control as they learn to stop on red and wait for green. - 3.
 This teaches a valuable skill for school and life called self-regulation.
-School requires children to stop and listen, so the "stop and go" game can get your child ready for school.
+School requires children to stop and listen, so the "Stop and Go" game can help prepare your child for school.